Light bulb FAQs

-Manufacturers now produce light bulbs in many more shapes and sizes than they used to - for example candle and smaller globe-shaped bulbs.
+Manufacturers now produce energy-saving light bulbs in many more shapes and sizes than they used to - for example, candle and smaller globe-shaped bulbs.

 Since I started using LED lights, my digital radio is playing up.
 Can LED bulbs affect digital radios?

 Yes, we have found that some (but not all) LED bulbs can affect digital radios.
 Our snapshot tests found that some LEDs caused a fuzzy reception and even a complete loss of signal when placed within a few centimetres of the radio.
 We’re planning to test this further to find out exactly which bulbs are affected, and will let you know.